Fitness & Exercise

 Sources & References

-1. [1]Mifflin MD, et al. — A new predictive equation for resting energy expenditure (Am J Clin Nutr, 1990)
+1. [1]Mifflin MD, St Jeor ST, et al. — A new predictive equation for resting energy expenditure in healthy individuals (Am J Clin Nutr, 1990)

 MR